Here’s an easy recipe for crunchy breadsticks, also known in Italian as grissini.

 The kneading process by hand can take about 8 minutes or less.

-You’ll know when the bread dough is ready when it is very smooth, well mixed and forms a beautiful ball of dough that isn’t sticky, but not dry either.
+You’ll know when the dough is ready when it is very smooth, not sticky, and forms a beautiful ball of dough.

-Now that you have the grissini dough ready, you need to form them into long and thin breadsticks.
+Now that you have the grissini dough ready, you need to form them so they are long and thin.

 Here’s a picture of some of mine:

-You should end up with about 35 or 40 of them.
-At this point it’s important to keep a damp cloth or paper towels over them so they do not dry out.
+You should end up with about 35 or 40 walnut sized balls of dough.
+Keep a damp cloth or paper towels over them so they do not dry out.
 I learned this from experience.

-Okay, now what you do is roll each one out by rolling them back and forth on the counter with the underside of your hand.
-As you do this (it takes time to get into a good rhythm), spread your fingers apart to force the breadsticks to become longer and longer.
+Next, roll each ball into long lengths, like a rope, by rolling them back and forth on a non-floured counter with the underside of your hand.
+As you roll the dough (it takes time to get into a good rhythm), spread your fingers apart to force the dough to stretch out longer.

-I have found you do not want to do this on a floured surface because they will not roll on the counter, they will slide.
-Since you want them to roll, they need to slightly grab the surface of the counter to do so and the flour prevents this from happening.
+TIP: I have found you do not want to do this on a floured surface because the balls will not roll on the counter; they will slide.
+Since you want them to roll, they need to slightly grab the surface of the counter and the flour prevents this from happening.